• QUICK LINKS

 Use the UA Theses & Dissertations Repository , to locate UA dissertations and masters theses submitted to the library from 1895-present.
 You can search or browse by author, title, discipline (program) or date.

-Several UA departments maintain their own archives of dissertations, masters theses, and other reports (including materials not submitted to the library).
+Several UA departments maintain their own archives of masters theses and masters reports that were not submitted to the library.
 Check with individual departments.

 The Arizona State Museum (ASM) Library collection includes master's theses from the American Indian Studies and Anthropology programs that are not available at the UA Libraries.
 Search the ASM online catalog to find theses in their non-circulating research collection and visit the ASM Library and Archives for more information on location and hours.